monahendawi/quantum-zne-blog/results.md

 Figure 4: Comparison between the noisy expectation value and the mitigated expectation value obtained using Zero-Noise Extrapolation.

+The results obtained under Depolarizing Noise demonstrate the effectiveness of Zero-Noise Extrapolation as an error mitigation strategy.

+Without mitigation, the measured expectation value deviated noticeably from the ideal result.
+Applying First-Order Richardson Extrapolation significantly reduced the error, while Second-Order Richardson Extrapolation produced an even larger improvement.

+The reduction from 0.03547 to 0.00031 corresponds to an improvement factor of approximately 115×.
+This represents the strongest mitigation performance observed in the entire study.

+One possible explanation is that the smooth behavior of Depolarizing Noise aligns particularly well with the assumptions underlying Richardson Extrapolation, allowing the extrapolation procedure to estimate the zero-noise limit with high accuracy.

 ---

 # Bit-Flip Noise Results